DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/jira.md

 Create custom workflows and learn how to manage Jira.
 This will give you tons of confidence when using Jira in the real world or when intervening.

 And since Atlassian has evaluation version for their cloud version of Jira, there isn't any cost to try this.
-You have no excuse for not using Jira before, at a level more advanced that most corporate users and the developers interviewing you.
+You have no excuse for not using Jira before, at a level more advanced than most corporate users and the developers interviewing you.

 ### What makes Jira so powerful

 Although Jira has tons of really annoying features and bugs, its feature set is very powerful.
-With finely tunned process and customization's it will make the difference on your productivity and will change how you work.
+With finely tuned process and customizations it will make the difference on your productivity and will change how you work.

 Here are some of Jira's really powerful features: